celltec/simple-ipc/readme.md

   - **str:** no support for spaces

 - `callback` *(optional)* a function that is called after new data has been received
-  - must have exactly one argument
+  - must take exactly one argument

 - `start` *(optional)* determines if the worker should start when the object is created